lmorchard/blog.lmorchard.com/posts/2022-07-13-taking-the-red-shoes/index.md

 The woman stopped dancing and sat on the forest loam.
 She stretched her legs out in front of her.

 "Just take off my red shoes," she said.
-The words flowed in a fluting melody, like a recording played through her.
 "Put them on and your dream'll come true."
+The words flowed out of her in fluting tones—played through her like a recording—entirely incongruous with her tone until then.

 Torunn stepped over and sat.
 She took off her own boots, placed them near the woman.

 "We look to be about the same size," she said.
 "Plenty of padding inside, so I hope you can walk in them."

-The woman didn't respond, frozen in place, her eyes locked on the red shoes.
+The woman didn't respond.
+She was frozen in place, her eyes locked on the red shoes.

 Torunn shrugged.
 Tenderly, she untied the silk laces.
 The flesh beneath was calloused into permanent channels formed around the wide ribbons.
 She grasped both shoes and tugged them away.
 The woman's toes had all merged together.
 The soles and heels were stone.
-What had been feet had transformed into implements meant only for the shoes.
+What once had been feet were transformed into implements meant only for the shoes.

 She pulled the red shoes onto her own feet.
 They snapped into place as if magnetized to bone.
 The silk laces moved on their own, drawing mercilessly tight and tying their own bows.

 Torunn winced, sighed, and then smiled in bliss.

+"Mmm, yes," said a melodic voice—it belonged to neither Torunn nor the older woman.
+"This is really happening to you."

-Torunn lept to her feet and began dancing like a goddess.
+Torunn lept up.
+Her feet kissed the ground.
+She began dancing like a goddess.

 ## Prompt